madpsy/aisdecode/README.md

     	Comma delimited list of aggregator host/ip:port (optional) -aggregator-public-url string
-    	Public aggregator URL to push myinfo.json to on startup (optional) -baud int
+    	Public aggregator URL to push myinfo.json to on startup (optional) -allow-all-uuids
+    	If specified, allows all receiver UUIDs (by default, UUIDs are restricted via allowed list) -baud int
     	Baud rate (default: 38400), ignored if -serial-port is not specified (default 38400) -debug